QuantEcon/lecture-python-advanced.myst/lectures/dyn_stack.md

 This renders a direct attack on the problem cumbersome.

-Therefore, below, we will formulate the Stackelberg leader's problem recursively.
+Therefore, below we will formulate the Stackelberg leader's problem recursively.

-We'll put our little duopoly model into a broader class of models with the same conceptual structure.
+We'll put our little duopoly model into a broader class of models with the same  structure.

 ## Stackelberg Problem